Housing and Clothing

 Alpha House (IHN)

-Interfaith Hospitality Network (IHN) is a consortium of over 30 local congregations of various denominations that volunteer to serve the needs of homeless families in Washtenaw County.
-Each congregation serves on a rotating basis, a week at a time.
-FUMC has served three times a year.
-Each week of hosting requires that volunteers provide a hot meal each evening, be on hand to serve dinner and eat with the families, and clean up after dinner.
-In addition, activity volunteers play with the children each evening after dinner, which provides time for the parents to do their own chores or attend required meetings.
-A volunteer is also needed to stay overnight to support the Alpha House staff person working the night shift.
-In addition, each congregation provides food for lunches and supplies needed during their host week.
+Interfaith Hospitality Network (IHN) is a consortium of over 30 local churches of various denominations that volunteer to serve the needs of families living at Alpha House family homeless shelter.
+Each church serves on a rotating basis, a week at a time.
+FUMC serves three times a year.
+Hosting requires that volunteers provide a hot meal each evening.
+In addition, activity volunteers play with the children after dinner which provides time for the parents to do their own chores or attend required meetings.
+Churches also provide food for lunches and supplies needed during their host week.
+If you would like to help with the cost of supplies, you can do so here.

 *Family friendly, youth volunteers welcome

-The Good News Group in Partnership with Habitat for Humanity, 2020
+The Good News Group in Partnership with Habitat for Humanity